Pravargav/lifeStyle/myStories.md

 7) What you are saying is working hard makes my life better atleast once.Beacasue I want to live my life again.But I am scared of my lost critical thinking and basic thinking.

 8) But as I said I am too habituated to knowledge and theory for 7-8 years now .I don't know how smart work looks like

+9) I got addiction of mobile and over reliance of god since 6 years to copeup with my bad luck and pain.